Sessions

 This is for a couple of reasons.
 Firstly, this is mainly a teaching workshop.
 There’s lots to cover, so there won’t be much time to do anything worth recording.
 You’ll be doing practical exercises but they don’t look good on camera 😉

-Where will StoryMaking - the live session be held?
+Where will StoryMaking Live be held?

 Understand the science of storytelling…